agiratech-nagaraj/angular2-best-practice/README.md

 # Angular Best Practice and Starter kit

-   While developing the medium or large level project, it will be the biggest thing because there are lot of problem may come in future by bad project structure and coding styles.
-To avoid these thing i have created this project.
+   While developing the medium or large level project, maintain the project  will be the biggest thing because there are lot of problem may come in future by bad project structure and coding styles.
+To avoid these thing We have created this project.

    This project written in angular 7.
 That doesn't matter, The following